 Pledges Receivable represents unconditional, multi-year promises to give.
 Receivables are reported at their net realizable value and classified as current if they are scheduled for payment within one year, and non-current when the expected payment date exceeds one year.
 Management determines the allowance for uncollectible pledges receivable based on historical experience, an assessment of economic conditions, and a review of subsequent collections.
 Pledges receivable are written off against the allowance when deemed uncollectible.
-As of June 30, 2023 and 2022, Management considers all pledges receivable to be fully collectible; therefore, these financial statements do not contain a provision for uncollectible amounts.
-As of June 30, 2023 and 2022, all non-current Pledges Receivable are due within one to five years.
+As of June 30, 2024 and 2023, Management considers all pledges receivable to be fully collectible; therefore, these financial statements do not contain a provision for uncollectible amounts.
+As of June 30, 2024 and 2023, all non-current Pledges Receivable are due within five years.